-Crypto assets held for investment are primarily held as long-term holdings.
+Crypto assets held for investment are primarily held as long-term holdings. long term.
 The Company does not engage in regular trading of these crypto assets.
-The Company may loan crypto assets held for investment through Prime Financing.
+The Company assets but may loan crypto assets held for investment through Prime Financing.
 See Note 6.
 Collateralized Arrangements and Financing for additional details on Prime Financing.
 Crypto assets held for investment are initially recorded at cost and are subsequently remeasured at fair value on a specific identification basis at the end of each reporting period, with changes in fair value recognized in net income.
-Fair value is measured using quoted crypto asset prices at the time of measurement within the Company's principal market.
-Fair value gains and losses on Crypto assets held for investment are recognized within Gains on crypto assets held for investment, net in the Condensed Consolidated Statements of Operations.
+Fair value is measured using quoted crypto asset prices within the Company's principal market at the time of measurement within the Company's principal market. measurement.
+Fair value gains and losses on Crypto assets held for investment are recognized within Gains recorded in Losses (gains) on crypto assets held for investment, net in the Condensed Consolidated Statements of Operations.
 Cash flows from crypto asset investment purchases and sales are recorded in Net cash used in investing activities in the Condensed Consolidated Statements of Cash Flows.